 - My Post Partum Voice also has a PMD chat group on Twitter every Monday at 7:30pm CST

 - Empower Her

 Postpartum Doula Program

-The PPHA Postpartum Doula Program provides low-income women who are experiencing postpartum depression, anxiety and/or OCD with 20 hours of free in-home care with a postpartum doula who is specially trained in working with Perinatal Mood Disorders (PMDs).
-Our studies have shown that 20 hours of work with a postpartum doula can significantly reduce the symptoms of PMDs and increase the quality of life for mother and baby.
+The PPHA Postpartum Doula Program provides low-income women who are experiencing postpartum depression, anxiety and/or OCD with 20 hours of free in-home care with a postpartum doula who is specially trained in working with Perinatal Mood or Anxiety Disorders (PMADs).
+Our studies have shown that 20 hours of work with a postpartum doula can significantly reduce the symptoms of PMADs and increase the quality of life for mother and baby.

 What is a Postpartum Doula?

 A postpartum doula is a trained professional who provides physical, emotional, informational, and non-medical support to nurture mothers and their families during the period following a baby’s birth.
 A postpartum doula may provide education and support regarding breastfeeding, newborn care, sibling and family adjustments, meal preparation, and household organization.
 A postpartum doula may aid in the mother’s understanding of typical physical and emotional changes during the postpartum period.
 A postpartum doula may encourage the mother or family to seek medical or professional care when necessary, as well as make referrals to appropriate resources in the community.